shaunak27/hepco-fed/README.md

-# Continual Adaptation of Foundation Models for Federated Learning
+# Continual Adaptation of Vision Transformers for Federated Learning

 [Paper Link](https://arxiv.org/pdf/2306.09970.pdf) | [NeurIPSW-2023 Talk](https://neurips.cc/virtual/2023/79009)

-This repository contains code for our paper <b>HePCo: Continual Adaptation of Foundation Models for Federated Learning</b>.
+This repository contains code for our paper <b>HePCo: Continual Adaptation of Foundation Models for Federated Learning</b> which appeared at <b>Transactions on Machine Learning Research (TMLR) 2024</b>.
 HePCo is a parameter-efficient approach to continually adapt foundation models at the edge for federated learning.

 <p align="center">
     <img src="assets/method-2.png" width="100%" class="center"/>